Learning residue level protein dynamics with multiscale Gaussians: Gaussian representation of dynamics

 We propose a perspective for modeling protein dynamics through distributions over atomic coordinates, relying on tractable approximations such as Gaussians.
 Formally, we model a protein structure with $N$ residues as a random variable $\bm{X} \in \mathbb{R}^{3N}$, where each residue contributes the three-dimensional Cartesian coordinates of its C$_\alpha$ atom.
 While this coarse-grained representation omits side-chain flexibility, it enables scalable modeling of backbone dynamics, which is the scope of our work.
 We consider an \textit{ensemble} to be $T$ independent samples after RMSD alignment.
 The distribution over conformational states is then represented as a multivariate normal distribution:

 Here, $\bm{\mu}$ corresponds to the average (or equilibrium) structure—typically the minimum energy conformation—and $\bm{\Sigma_{\text{joint}}}$ captures the full covariance across all C$_\alpha$ positions, encoding both local fluctuations and long-range correlated motions.
 This joint covariance matrix theoretically encodes all second-order information about the protein’s dynamics: from it, one can derive a wide range of collective variables including principal components (PCs) of motion, residue-residue distance variances, and global flexibility metrics.
 The Gaussian formulation provides a principled way to decompose protein dynamics across different levels of granularity (Figure~\ref{fig:gaussian_view} and Table~\ref{tab:gaussian_taxonomy}), depending on the modeling objective.
-We highlight some of these below.
+At the local level, the marginal distribution (Figure~\ref{fig:gaussian_view}.2) for a single residue $i$ is obtained by integrating out all other residue coordinates: $p(\bm{x}_i) = \int p(\bm{x}_1, \dots, \bm{x}_n) \, d\bm{x}_{\neg i}, \text{where } d\bm{x}_{\neg i} := \prod_{j \neq i} d\bm{x}_j$.
+This results in a 3D Gaussian distribution over the C$_\alpha$ coordinates of residue $i$: